 Testing for equality can be done in two ways: binary and similar.

-Binary equality is the same as testing double == double.
+Binary equality is the same as testing double == double

 This is potentially dangerous because it compares the binary images